aerial view of long island ny and the beach

 What are common withdrawal symptoms during medical detox?

-Withdrawal symptoms can vary depending on the substance used, the duration and intensity of use, and individual factors.
-Common withdrawal symptoms may include nausea, vomiting, diarrhea, sweating, tremors, anxiety, depression, irritability, insomnia, muscle aches, and cravings.
+on withdrawal symptoms may include nausea, vomiting, diarrhea, sweating, tremors, anxiety, depression, irritability, insomnia, muscle aches, and cravings.
 In some cases, withdrawal symptoms can be severe or even life-threatening, underscoring the importance of medical supervision during detox.
+However, withdrawal symptoms can vary depending on the substance used, the duration and intensity of use, and individual factors.

 How long does detox typically last?